 Improving your fitness doesn’t have to be a huge commitment though; just taking a short walk will refresh your mind and body, and can even give you time to mull over an interesting concept from your course.
 Fitting exercise into your day can be easier than you think too: try cycling to work, walking the kids to school, take the stairs in the office or take a stroll in your lunch break.
 University of Essex Online students also have the option of listening to their e-textbooks using the ‘text to speech’ function, allowing you to turn your exercise sessions into study sessions!

 3. Take care of your mental health

 Stress, anxiety and depression are serious mental health issues that can affect anyone at any time in their life.
 It’s important to know how to spot the signs of these illnesses and what to do if you encounter them.

-For most adults, the recommended amount of sleep per night is 7-9 hours.
-But when assignment deadlines are looming, it’s tempting to stay up a little later to catch up on work.
-However, a lack of sleep can have serious consequences including a bad mood, lack of focus and even (in the long term) obesity, heart disease and diabetes.
-2
+When assignment deadlines are looming, it’s tempting to stay up a little later to catch up on work.
+But for most adults, the recommended amount of sleep per night is 7-9 hours.
+A lack of sleep can have serious consequences including a bad mood, lack of focus and even (in the long term) obesity, heart disease and diabetes.